siyuan-bruce/siyuan-bruce.github.io/research.md

 key: page-research
 ---

+_The goal of behavioral-science research is truth.
+The goal of design-science research is utility._

 While I have not yet published in any of the top UTD 24 or FT 50 journals, I am eager to showcase my dedication to research and my ability to produce high-quality scholarly contributions.
-My continuous aim is to publish high-quality research in FT 50-ranked journals.

 ### Research Agenda 1: Token-based Platforms